project-sunbird/project-sunbird.github.io/pages/features-documentation/limitedshare.md

 ### Sending Content for Review

 Content selected for limited sharing are not reviewed.
-To send content (marked as limited sharing):
+To send content (marked as limited sharing) for review:
 <table>
   <tr>
     <th style="width:35%;">Step</th>